Septima/spatialsuite-s4/README.md

 #S4 - Septima Search for SpatialSuite

 Septima Search for Spatial Suite (s4) is a search tool.
-The user can search kortforsyningens [GeoSearch] (http://www.kortforsyningen.dk/dokumentation/geonoeglergeosearch) and cvr and plan services offered by Septima.
+The user can search kortforsyningens [GeoSearch] (http://www.kortforsyningen.dk/dokumentation/geonoeglergeosearch), [Adresse Web Services](http://dawa.aws.dk), as well as cvr and plan services offered by Septima.

-S4 will also search local Spatial Suite data as well as profiles, themes, workspaces and favorites.
+In addition S4 will search local Spatial Suite data as well as profiles, themes, workspaces and favorites.

 ####[License](#license)
 ####[Basic installation and test](#installation)